 The Next Chapter: Parramatta

-After four years of running fun, free creative writing workshops from Redfern, that have changed the lives of many thousands of marginalised young people, we’re very excited about this next chapter.
-Western Sydney here we come!
+After five years of running fun, free creative writing workshops from Redfern, that have changed the lives of many thousands of marginalised young people, our new creative writing centre will allow us to double our reach and impact within the next three years.

 Why Western Sydney?